sarah-hvid/Bachelor_ibsen/README.md

 Bachelor thesis code - Sarah Hvid Andersen (au644610/201910230)

-# An Evaluation of state-of-the-art NER Models on Historic text in Danish
+# An Evaluation of state-of-the-art NLP Models on Historic text in Danish
-This github repository contains the code for the thesis. all code can be found in the scripts-folder. all data can be found in the data folder.
+This github repository contains the code for the thesis.
+All code can be found in the scripts-folder.
+All data can be found in the data folder.

 # Software metadata
 S1  Computing platform / Operating System